Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/contracts.md

 # Contract <img src="/img/icon_smartcontract.svg" height="40px">

-Smart contracts are an advanced feature of Terra Station.
-If you’re using Terra Station for the first time, follow the [Terra Station tutorial](download/terra-station-desktop.md).
+Smart contracts are an advanced feature of Daodiseo Station.
+If you’re using Daodiseo Station for the first time, follow the [Daodiseo Station tutorial](download/daodiseo-station-desktop.md).

 ## Prerequisites